bgizdov/futuresboard-notificator/README.md

 # Futuresboard Notificator
-This is a simple Python script designed to fetch today’s profit from the Futuresboard webpage and send notifications to Pushbullet.
+This is a simple Python script designed to fetch today’s profit from the Futuresboard webpage and send notifications to Pushbullet and ntfy.

 ### Configuration
 To get started, copy the .env.example file to a new file called .env.
-Then, update the environment variables with your domain name and Pushbullet access token.
+Then, update the environment variables with your domain name and Pushbullet access token and/or ntfy topic name.

 ```
 cp .env.example .env